Other opportunities to volunteer in the legal community

 NJP’s Board is a working board.
 Board members are expected to attend quarterly meetings in Seattle, attend an annual board retreat, and serve actively on two standing committees.
 Board members are expected to participate in and support NJP legal community activities and support fundraising efforts for the organization.
 Board related travel and lodging expenses are reimbursed as appropriate.

 For more information, please contact NJP Executive Director César Torres at email@example.com or Monica Langfeldt, Board Development Committee Chair, at firstname.lastname@example.org.

 Please submit letters of interest and résumés on or before Friday, Sept.
 9, 2016, to: email@example.com or mail to WSBA Communications Department, 1325 Fourth Ave., Ste.
 600, Seattle, WA 98101-2539.

 Certified Professional Guardianship Board

-The WSBA Board of Governors is accepting letters of interest and résumés for members interested in serving a two-year term on the Supreme Court Ethics Advisory Committee.
-The Board of Governors will nominate one member who is appointed by the Supreme Court.
-The term will begin in Nov.
-2013 and expire Oct.
-31, 2015.
+The WSBA Board of Governors is accepting letters of interest and résumés from members interested in serving on the Certified Professional Guardianship Board (CPG).
+The WSBA will nominate one member who is appointed by the state Supreme Court to serve a three-year term on the board commencing Oct.
+1, 2016.